Apache Spark operations supported by Hive Warehouse Connector in Azure HDInsight

 --conf spark.security.credentials.hiveserver2.enabled=false

-4. After starting the spark-shell, a Hive Warehouse Connector instance can be started using the following commands:
+4. After you start the spark-shell, a Hive Warehouse Connector instance can be started using the following commands:

 import com.hortonworks.hwc.HiveWarehouseSession